canaryGrapher/college-connect/README.md

-# codecademy-manipal-website
+# College-Connect
-The official website of the Codecademy Manipal Chapter
+The social network for college students.